-Log into the Connect EZ command line as a user with full Admin access rights.
+- Log into the Connect EZ command line as a user with full Admin access rights.
 Depending on your device configuration, you may be presented with an Access selection menu.
-Type admin to access the Admin CLI.
+Type admin to access the Admin CLI. - 2.
+At the command line, type config to enter configuration mode:

-- 3. Create a new WAN, or edit an existing one: - To create a new WAN, see Configure a Wide Area Network (WAN). - To edit an existing WAN, change to the WAN's node in the configuration schema.
-For example, for a WAN named my_wan, change to the my_wan node in the configuration schema:
+- 3. Create a new WAN or WWAN, or edit an existing one: - To create a new WAN or WWAN, see Configure a Wide Area Network (WAN) or Configure a Wireless Wide Area Network (WWAN). - To edit an existing WAN or WWAN, change to the WAN or WWAN's node in the configuration schema.
+For example, for a WAN or WWAN named my_wan, change to the my_wan node in the configuration schema: